Tobacco Control Program

-The Tobacco Control Program (Program) is the focal point for University of California, San Francisco (UCSF) scientists in disciplines ranging from the molecular biology of nicotine addiction through political science.
+The Tobacco Control Program is the focal point for UCSF scientists in disciplines ranging from the molecular biology of nicotine addiction through political science.
 These scientists combine their efforts to eradicate the use of tobacco and tobacco-induced cancer and other diseases worldwide.
 A strong theme is that science-driven policy and public health interventions are key to ending the tobacco epidemic, as well as biological and clinical science.
 The role of the tobacco industry has been an important focus.

 Center for Tobacco Control Research and Education